webdevops/go-common/azuresdk/README.md

 #### AzureCLI authentication

-To enable authentication via AzureCLI set `AZURE_AUTH=az` and the token is fetched from Azure CLI.
+To force authentication via AzureCLI set `AZURE_AUTH=az` and the token is fetched from Azure CLI.
-For this method the `az` binary must be available inside the container/environment.
+For this method the `az` binary must be executable in `$PATH` (inside the container/environment).

-#### WorkloadIdentity/Federation authentication (beta)
+#### WorkloadIdentity/Federation authentication

-To enable authentication via WorkloadIdentity/Federation set `AZURE_AUTH=federation`.
+To force authentication via WorkloadIdentity/Federation set `AZURE_AUTH=federation`.
 Following environment variables needs to be set (automatically set via workloadidentity in AKS clusters):

 | Variable name                  | Value                                                                              |